ByPikod/laravel-localization/README.md

 ## Why Laravel Localization?

 The common problem with the localization packages that made me create this package is that they don't have an efficient way to fetch the translations from the database.
+Most of them already doesn't fetch the translations from the database.
+They just use the translations that are already cached in the memory.
+But that is not a good solution for websites that have a lot of dynamic content that must be updated from the database.
 These are the ways that I have seen so far:

-One way is to fetch the translations from the database whenever a function is called.
+* **Fetch Dynamic Content Directly:** One way is to fetch the translations from the database whenever it requested.
 But that is not efficient at all.
 Because it would get a lot of unnecessary queries to the database.
 And it would be a huge waste of resource for pages that have a lot of translations.

-Another way is we could fetch all the translations from the database at once.
+* **Fetch All Translations At Once:** Another way is we could fetch all the translations from the database at once.
 But that would be a huge waste of memory since we would have to fetch all the translations at each request even if 90% of them are not used in the document at all.

-Another way is to have namespaces that seperates the translations into different groups for each page.
+* **Fetch By Groups:** Another way is to have namespaces that seperates the translations into different groups for each page.
 But since some pages might have translations in common with other pages, we would still have a little overhead.
 Despite it is not a big overhead, this solution would also need us to write extra functions that have to determine which namespaces to be fetched from the database for each page.
 And that would be a waste of time for small projects.
 Even if this wasn't a bad solution, I was still too lazy to write extra code.
 I wanted a library that would be efficient and easy to use at the same time.

 So I came up with a solution for lazy developers like me.
 This package only fetches the translations that are used in the document that requested.
 And it is done efficiently with a single query to the database.
 So you don't have to worry about the performance of your website.